LinusSee/logfile-parser/parser-frontend/README.md

 ### For development
 To build the application run `elm make src/Main.elm --output app.js`.
 <br>
-To then run it open the `index.html` in your browser or serve it via some http server like the node module `http-server-spa`.
+To then run it open the `index.html` in your browser or serve it via some http server like the node module `http-server-spa` (`http-server-spa . index.html 80`).

 ### For production
 To build the application run `elm make src/Main.elm --optimize --output app.js`.